SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Experiments

-\paragraph{Visual Genome Benchmark.} We benchmark 6 two-stage SGG methods \cite{zellers2018neural, zhang2019graphical, cong2020nodis, tang2020unbiased, suhail2021energy, li2021bipartite} and 4 one-stage SGG methods \cite{liu2021fully, li2022sgtr, cong2022reltr, teng2022structured} for Visual Genome.
+We benchmark 9 two-stage SGG methods~\cite{zellers2018neural, zhang2019graphical, cong2020nodis, tang2020unbiased, suhail2021energy, li2021bipartite, lyu2022fine, li2022devil, dong2022stacked} and 4 one-stage SGG methods~\cite{liu2021fully, li2022sgtr, 10105507, teng2022structured} for Visual Genome.
+Some of them are specific for unbiased scene graph generation~\cite{tang2020unbiased,suhail2021energy,lyu2022fine,dong2022stacked,li2022devil}.
 The evaluation scores are given in Tab.~\ref{tab:vg_benchmark}.
-For both location-free scene graphs and location-bound scene graphs, we are surprised to find that R-Precision of most methods is higher than R-Precision using ground truth scene graphs (first row in Tab. \ref{tab:vg_benchmark}).
-For location-free scene graphs, the R-Precision (K=100) of SGTR \cite{li2022sgtr} is $16.9$ higher than the ground truth, and for location-bound scene graphs, the R-Precision (K=100) of MOTIFS-TDE \cite{tang2020unbiased} is $16.1$ higher than the ground truth.
+For both location-free scene graphs and location-bounded scene graphs, we are surprised to find that R-Precision of most methods is \textbf{higher} than R-Precision using ground truth scene graphs (first row in Tab. \ref{tab:vg_benchmark}).
+For location-free scene graphs, the R-Precision (K=100) of FGPL \cite{lyu2022fine} is $17.6$ higher than the ground truth, and for location-bounded scene graphs, the R-Precision (K=100) of FGPL is $16.6$ higher than the ground truth.
 This demonstrates that the scene graphs generated by the existing models have higher similarity to the corresponding images than manually labeled scene graphs and perform better in the task of image retrieval.
-We conjecture that the main reasons for the phenomenon are as follows: \begin{itemize} \item The manual annotations of Visual Genome are noisy and incomplete.
-Some ground truth scene graphs consist of only one or two relationships, while generated scene graphs always include several triplets. \item Bias in ground truth scene graphs has already received attention.
-Many models can generate unbiased scene graphs from biased training, which makes the information in scene graphs more diverse. \end{itemize} Moreover, we find that R-precision is not linearly correlated with the previous triplet-oriented evaluation metrics (see Fig. \ref{fig:rcurve}).
-The unbiased model MOTIFS-TDE does not perform better than some other SGG methods in terms of mean Recall$@K$, and has the lowest Recall$@K$ while it reports the best R-Precision performances for both location-free scene graphs and location-bound scene graphs.
-From the results, usually the higher mean Recall$@K$ of the model, the higher its R-precision score.
+We conjecture that the main reasons are as follows: (1) The manual annotations of Visual Genome are noisy.
+Some ground truth scene graphs consist of only one or two relationships, while generated scene graphs include more triplets.
+(2) The problem of bias in ground truth scene graphs has been of much concern.
+Several models have demonstrated the ability to generate unbiased scene graphs even when trained on biased data.
+This increases the diversity of information in the generated scene graphs.

+Moreover, we find that recent models have been unable to achieve breakthroughs in Recall$@K$ (R$@K$) (see~Fig.~\ref{fig:rcurve}).
+Therefore more unbiased SGG works have emerged, which focus on mean Recall$@K$ (mR$@K$).
+However, some of them have high mR$@K$ but low R$@K$.
+The different performance of the same model on these two recall metrics makes the model performance unreliable.
+Our metric R-Precision reflects the performance of the SGG models in a different way by evaluating the alignment between the generated scene graphs and the images.
+This complements and strengthens the existing SGG evaluation metrics.